Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 LINEBACKERS

 Wright sat out with what Carroll said was a minor groin issue that crept up late Friday.
 That had Shaquem Griffin working with the starting defense.
 Carroll said he’d need to review the film to make a real assessment of Griffin’s play.
 D.J.
-Alexander was also out with an injury, so the second-team linebackers were Austin Calitro and Emmanuel Beal inside and Jacob Martin at SLB behind Barkevious Mingo.
+Alexander also was out with an injury, so the second-team linebackers were Austin Calitro and Emmanuel Beal inside and Jacob Martin at SLB behind Barkevious Mingo.

 DEFENSIVE BACKS